mussiedbi/DallasDBI/README.md

 In order to minimize potential privacy and security issues, each user within the DallasDBI Organization will be assigned one of two roles defining access permissions within the Organization.

 1. **Member** - The default role.
 Members will have all of the following privileges:
-    - Clone and pull public repositories
+    - Clone and pull public and private repositories
 2. **Organization Owner** - Administrators.
 Owners will have all of the privileges granted to Members, and will additionally have the ability to:
     - Create public and private repositories
-    - Push to public and private repositories
+    - Write and push to public and private repositories
     - Change visibility of repositories (public vs. private)
     - Delete and transfer ownership of repositories
     - Grant Member access to specific repositories